robustforaging/robustforaging.github.io/_pages/home_draft.md

 </figure>

 ### Motivation
-Robust visual perception under real-world conditions remains a critical bottleneck for AI agents.
-Shifts in the distribution of image statistics can collapse performance that was near-perfect in training conditions.
+Robust visual perception under real-world conditions remains a major bottleneck for AI agents: a modest shift in image statistics can collapse performance that was near-perfect during training.
-Biological vision, by contrast, is strikingly resilient: mice trained for just a few hours under clean conditions keep performing a visually guided foraging task when fog or other degradations are introduced, exhibiting only a modest drop in success.
+Biological vision, by contrast, is remarkably resilient.
+Mice trained for only a few hours under an unperturbed scene continue to solve the same visually guided foraging task when degradations such as fog are introduced, showing only a modest drop in success.

-This competition turns that gap into a benchmark.
-Participants are asked to train agents to perforam a naturalstic foraging task in the same environment (Unity) that we trained mice.
-In Track 1 the performance of the AI agents is then evaluated on *held-out* perturbations that were never encountered during training.
+This competition transforms that gap into a quantitative benchmark.
+Participants train artificial agents to perform the **same** naturalistic foraging task, implemented in Unity, that we used for the mouse experiments.
+We provide two training conditions—a clean scene and a single illustrative perturbation (fog)—and agents may be trained on either or both.
+The resulting trained agent (visual encoder + policy) is the **sole submission for both tracks**.
-This will give us the chance to asses which arhcitectures and training stragegies yield to robust visual processing with potentially similar invariance to visual perturbations then biological agents (mice).
+%

-Whule track 1 evalautes the robustness of ai agents in face of changes in the ikage statistics in track 1 we want to quantify to which degree the visual enconders of these arhctiectures spontenously align with visual cortex acitivty in mice
+In **Track 1** we evaluate each submitted agent on the two provided conditions *plus* three held-out visual perturbations never encountered during training.
+Comparing architectures and training strategies under these unseen conditions reveals which approaches foster visual robustness approaching that of biological agents.
-Previous competitions on alignment trained neural networks to predict mouse visual cortex activity from replayed visual inputs (& behaviors) to assess the alignment between visual rerpesentations in mice and neural networks [cite Sensorium].
-In contrast, our track 2 does not train visual encoders directly to predit neurala mctiviyt, instead we use the visual encoders trained to do the foraging task, freeze there weights, and predict mice V1 & VHA activity through linear regressing hidden actiuvations of the frozen visual encoder.
-This allows us to quantify how well different arhcitectures and training strageies aimed to transform visual observations in to actions spontelousy align with mice visual cortexs..
+While Track 1 focuses on behaviour, **Track 2** asks a complementary question: to what extent do those same visual encoders *spontaneously* align with mouse cortical activity?
+After training, we freeze each encoder’s weights, pass the mouse’s video through it to obtain hidden activations, and fit a linear regression that maps those activations to the spiking activity recorded from mouse V1 and higher visual areas while the mouse performed the task.
+Unlike previous alignment challenges—where networks are optimised directly for neural prediction —our encoders have never seen neural data, allowing us to measure *emergent* alignment.

-The two main goals are to (i) discover architectural and training principles that support *visual robustness* and (ii) test whether such principles also yield *mouse-like internal representations*.
-By grounding evaluation in both behaviour and cortical activity, the challenge unifies reinforcement learning, robust computer vision, and computational neuroscience.
+The overarching goals are therefore (i) to identify architectural and training principles that support **visual robustness**, and (ii) to test whether those principles also yield **mouse-like internal representations**.
+By grounding evaluation in both behaviour and cortical activity, the challenge unifies reinforcement learning, robust computer vision, and systems neuroscience within a single task.

 ### Task Overview
 Train an agent to navigate a naturalistic environment and reach a visually cued target within trialtime.